Hevelop/GLS/readme.md

 -------
 Please configure gls weblabeling like the screenshot.

+* Please configure the "Cash On Delivery Payment Code", select your cash on delivery payment method

 Type of export:

 - manual: from sales order grid select or filter order you want to export and select "GLS CSV" from export select box and click "Export"